 - Saute until crispy with desired spices and serve.

 Beautiful, tender asparagus is a sign of the warmer months.
 This summer veggie is a BBQ favourite, coming together brilliantly on the grill for a steak or chicken side dish.
 It’s also a standout star in creamy risotto dishes.
-If you’re just looking to keep it simple, a quick steam will do you good, giving you the perfect texture for addictive asparagus.
+If you’re just looking to keep it simple, quick steam will do you good, giving you the perfect texture for addictive asparagus.
 Finish off with butter, fresh lemon, and ground pepper and flaky sea salt for the best results.
 Parmesan and garlic don’t hurt, either.

 For simple steamed asparagus stalks: